 I became licensed as a Marriage and Family Therapist in 2004.
-I began practicing psychotherapy in 1999, working in various community mental health settings and in private practice as a psychotherapist, group facilitator, teacher, and consultant.
+I began practicing psychotherapy in 1999, and I have worked in community mental health and private practice as a psychotherapist, group facilitator, supervisor, and teacher.

-In 2000, I received my master's degree in psychology from the California Institute of Integral Studies (CIIS).
-Afterwards, I completed the two-year advanced post-graduate clinical training program at The Psychotherapy Institute (TPI).
-Presently, I am a candidate in analytic training at the Psychoanalytic Institute of Northern California (PINC), a program accredited by the International Psychoanalytic Association (IPA).
+In 2000, I received my masters degree in psychology from the California Institute of Integral Studies (CIIS).
+After graduation, I received advanced training in psychoanalytic psychotherapy at The Psychotherapy Institute (TPI) in Berkeley.
+I also trained at Bay Area Community Resources while working as a school-based child and family therapist.
+Currently, I am a candidate in analytic training at the Psychoanalytic Institute of Northern California (PINC).

 Affiliations: The Psychotherapy Institute (TPI); Psychoanalytic Institute of Northern California (PINC); and the California Association for Marriage Family Therapists (CAMFT).